suncoast-devs/handbook/lessons/css-intro/functions.md

 ---
 title: Functions
+order: 10
 ---

 In programming, a function is a reusable section of code that can be run multiple times to complete a repetitive task with minimum effort on the part of both the developer and the computer.
 Functions are usually associated with languages like JavaScript, Python, or C++, but they do exist in CSS too, as property values.
 We've already seen functions with `rgb()`, `hsl()`, etc.

 But you'll see functions in other places too — anytime you see a name with parenthesis after it, containing one or more values separated by commas, you are dealing with a function.
 For example:

 ```css
 div {